littlerobinson/querybuilder-php/README.md

 IHM is cutting in 3 zones :
 - appRequest : It's a parent zone for making the request.
- It's include 1 other zones :
+ It's include 2 - zones :
+    - SelectItem : zon of selecting table and rows
-    - Condition : Zone to build request conditions
+    - ConditionItem : Zone to build request conditions
-- Grid : Zone for showing research result with grid table
+    - SpreadSheet : Zone for showing research result with grid table

 Javascript Variables list in appRequest :
 - dbObj : object representation of the JSON database configuration
-- checkedTables : List of checked tables for building request
-- checkedRows : List of checked rows for building request
-- foreignKeys : List of foreign keys for building SQL joins
 - foreignTables : List of foreign tables
 - items : Object representation of selectable table and rows with checked status and traduction name
+- from : Object representing from request (for json query)
+- where : Object representing where request (for json query)
+- conditions : Array of objects representing conditions request
+- columns : column result list with translation
+- data : result data
 - jsonQuery : json query
-- tableToDisplay : List of selectables tables
+- sqlRequest : request query